Roxy Music: First two studio albums (1972–1973)

 In early February 1972, guitarist O'List quit the group abruptly after an altercation with Paul Thompson, which took place at their audition for David Enthoven of E.G. Management.
-When O'List didn't show up for the next rehearsal, Manzanera was asked to come along, on the pretext of becoming the band's sound mixer.
+When O'List did not show up for the next rehearsal, Manzanera was asked to come along, on the pretext of becoming the band's sound mixer.
 When he arrived he was invited to play guitar and quickly realised that it was an informal audition.
 Unbeknownst to the rest of the group, Manzanera had learned their entire repertoire and as a result, he was immediately hired as O'List's permanent replacement, joining on 14 February 1972.
 Manzanera, the son of an English father and a Colombian mother, had spent a considerable amount of time in South America and Cuba as a child, and although he did not have the same art school background as Ferry, Mackay and Eno, he was perhaps the most proficient member of the band, with an interest in a wide variety of music.
-Manzanera also knew other well-known musicians, such as Pink Floyd's David Gilmour, who was a friend of his older brother, and Soft Machine's Robert Wyatt.
+Manzanera also knew other well-known musicians, such as Pink Floyd's David Gilmour, who was a friend of his elder brother, and Soft Machine's Robert Wyatt.
 Two weeks after Manzanera joined the band, Roxy Music signed with E.G. Management.